DanielDiazHernandezPP/ProntoPagaDocs/reference/GENERALES/wallets-list.md

 deprecated: false
 hidden: false
 metadata:
-  title: List of wallets Peru
+  title: Lista de wallets - Perú | ProntoPaga Docs
   description: >-
     Endpoint to obtain the available wallets.
 You can get the total list or the wallets associated to a certain phone number.